Your blueberries leave the shed at 8pm and have to clear Sydney Markets by 4am, and SAP doesn't drive the Pacific Highway

 Exactly what you get

 You get a supply chain that plans backward from the market open: pick sizing to the truck and the deadline, cold-chain alerts on the highway, shared-freight coordination under spikes, and live status from block to market floor.
-It draws volumes from your ERP (Enterprise Resource Planning) and inventory management software, costs the run through your accounting software, and feeds a business intelligence dashboard so you see where windows are slipping before they cost you a grade.
+It draws volumes from your ERP (Enterprise Resource Planning) and inventory management software, costs the run through your accounting software, and feeds a business intelligence (BI) dashboard so you see where windows are slipping before they cost you a grade.

 How to choose a developer in Coffs Harbour

 Choose a developer who plans backward from the 4am market open, not forward from your shed, and who has a real answer for cold-chain monitoring on the Pacific Highway.
 Ask how they would coordinate a shared freight run during a wet-season spike.
-The working-farm culture here rewards reliability over theory — a system that gets fruit to market at grade, every night, proves itself fast.
+The working-farm culture here rewards reliability over theory, a system that gets fruit to market at grade, every night, proves itself fast.

-- !They plan forward from the shed — ask how they plan backward from 4am
+- !They plan forward from the shed, ask how they plan backward from 4am

-- !No cold-chain plan — ask how highway temperature is monitored
+- !No cold-chain plan, ask how highway temperature is monitored

-- !Shared freight ignored — ask how a spike across growers is coordinated
+- !Shared freight ignored, ask how a spike across growers is coordinated

-- !No market integration — ask how Sydney Markets claims are reconciled
+- !No market integration, ask how Sydney Markets claims are reconciled

-- !They quote generic SCM — ask what part understands perishability and deadlines
+- !They quote generic SCM, ask what part understands perishability and deadlines

 Most Coffs Harbour teams pricing supply chain end up comparing notes on project management, helpdesk & ticketing, crm too; the systems share one data spine.
+Weighing options across the region?
+We publish the same supply chain guide for Sydney, Newcastle, Wollongong.
+Prefer to talk to the team that builds these?
+Digital Heroes handles custom software development end to end.

-Writes for Digital Heroes, shipping business software for 2,000+ brands across 55+ countries since 2017.
+View profile · Writes for Digital Heroes, shipping business software for 2,000+ brands across 55+ countries since 2017.

 Frequently asked questions